 To propose a course in the Summer or Winter Session, please discuss the possibility with your chairperson or school director.

-- those that are usually overenrolled in the fall or spring,
+- are usually overenrolled in the fall or spring,

-- those that will not be offered in the following year because of faculty leaves or position vacancies,
+- will not be offered in the following year because of faculty leaves or position vacancies,

-- those that are required by other departments for their students,
+- are required by students in other departments,

-- those that include off-campus or out-of-the-classroom components, and
+- include out-of-the-classroom and/or engaged learning components, and

 Every course proposed must have a reasonable prospect of attracting an adequate number of students.
 For most courses, this is approximately ten students.
 If a course has recently had fewer students or has not been offered for some time, please include your justification for proposing the course in the cover letter that accompanies the course's submission to the chairperson or school director.